griz-dot-dev/utm-forms/readme.md

 2. All pages that could be landing pages need to have the Javascript code found in the `utm-capture.js` file.
 3. The contact form page also needs to have the Javascript code contained in the `utm2form.js` file.
 	1. The `getElementById` values in this code need to match the hidden form field IDs in the contact form.

+  ## Local testing
+  In order for this to work, these pages will need to be served up by some sort of web server.
+You can open the files in VS Code, then use the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) plug in.